BriefJosh/ecg-delineation-wavelet/README.md

 ---

 ### Wavelet Scale Analysis
-*A view of the wavelet transform across 8 predefined scales ($2^1$ to $2^8$).
+*A view of the wavelet transform across scales `s1` through `s8`.
 The charts shows the transformed signal, the adaptive RMS threshold, and the detected modulus maxima used for analysis.*
 ![Wavelet Scales Analysis](images/outputExample2.png)